gino2010/lpfws/README.md

 Features
 ---------
-1. Base http sever and ThreadingMixIn, support user authentication
+1. Base on gevent pywsgi WSGIServer, support user authentication
 2. Use requests to get data
 3. Access control list: white and black, automatic reload in absolute thread
 4. Configuration in config.ini